Correspondence-free online human motion retargeting: Abstract

 \section{Abstract}

-We present a novel data-driven framework for unsupervised human motion retargeting which animates a target body shape with a source motion.
-This allows to retarget motions between different characters by animating a target subject with a motion of a source subject.
-Our method is correspondence-free,~\ie neither spatial correspondences between the source and target shapes nor temporal correspondences between different frames of the source motion are required.
-Our proposed method directly animates a target shape with arbitrary sequences of humans in motion, possibly captured using 4D acquisition platforms or consumer devices.

-Our framework takes into account long-term temporal context of $1$ second during retargeting while accounting for surface details.
-To achieve this, we take inspiration from two lines of existing work: skeletal motion retargeting, which leverages long-term temporal context at the cost of surface detail, and surface-based retargeting, which preserves surface details without considering long-term temporal context.
-We unify the advantages of these works by combining a learnt skinning field with a skeletal retargeting approach.
-During inference, our method runs online,~\ie the input can be processed in a serial way, and retargeting is performed in a single forward pass per frame.
-Experiments show that including long-term temporal context during training improves the method's accuracy both in terms of the retargeted skeletal motion and the detail preservation.
-Furthermore, our method generalizes well on unobserved motions and body shapes.
-We demonstrate that the proposed framework achieves state-of-the-art results on two test datasets.
-Our code is available \url{https://gitlab.inria.fr/rrekikdi/human-motion-retargeting2023}.
+We present a data-driven framework for unsupervised human motion retargeting that animates a target subject with the motion of a source subject.
+Our method is correspondence-free, requiring neither spatial correspondences between the source and target shapes nor temporal correspondences between different frames of the source motion.
+This allows to animate a target shape with arbitrary sequences of humans in motion, possibly captured using 4D acquisition platforms or consumer devices.
+Our method unifies the advantages of two existing lines of work, namely skeletal motion retargeting, which leverages long-term temporal context, and surface-based retargeting, which preserves surface details, by combining a geometry-aware deformation model with a skeleton-aware motion transfer approach.
+This allows to take into account long-term temporal context while accounting for surface details.
+During inference, our method runs online,~\ie input can be processed in a serial way, and retargeting is performed in a single forward pass per frame.
+Experiments show that including long-term temporal context during training improves the method's accuracy for skeletal motion and detail preservation.
+Furthermore, our method generalizes to unobserved motions and body shapes.
+We demonstrate that our method achieves state-of-the-art results on two test datasets and that it can be used to animate human models with the output of a multi-view acquisition platform.
+Code is available at \url{https://gitlab.inria.fr/rrekikdi/human-motion-retargeting2023}.